DerYeger/apollo-frontend/README.md

 ### Documentation

-Run `npm run compodoc` to generate the documentation.
+Run `yarn compodoc` to generate the documentation.
 It will be stored in the `documentation/` directory.

 ### Docker